 The main entrance to Pukekura Park is on Fillis Street, close to the centre of New Plymouth.
 There are also 22 pedestrian entrances allowing entry from all sides of the park, and three other entrances with car parks on Rogan Street, Victoria Road and Brooklands Park Drive.

-The gates to the main entrance and carpark off Fillis Street are open daily from 7.30am - 7pm and until 8pm during daylight savings.
+The gates to the main entrance and carpark off Fillis Street are open daily from 6am - 6pm in winter and until 8:30pm during daylight savings (or at the conclusion of any park bookings e.g. at the Bellringer Pavillion).

 The Fernery and Display Houses are open daily from 8.30am-4pm except Christmas day.